 Seth MacFarlane’s talents encompass every aspect of the entertainment industry.
 A true multi-hyphenate, he is behind some of today’s most popular content in television, music, and film, having garnered five Emmys, five Grammy nominations, and an Academy Award nomination.

-At 24, MacFarlane became the youngest showrunner in television history when his animated series Family Guy aired on Fox.
-The show has garnered him five Emmys and has made him the tied for the record of most voiceover Emmy wins.
-Most recently, MacFarlane premiered The Orville: New Horizons on Hulu, the third season of his Emmy-nominated space adventure series, which he created and stars in.
+At age 24, Mr. MacFarlane became the youngest showrunner in television history when his animated series Family Guy aired on Fox.
+The show garnered him five Emmys and has made him tied for the record of most voiceover Emmy wins.
+Most recently, he premiered The Orville: New Horizons on Hulu, the third season of his Emmy-nominated space adventure series, which he created and stars in.
 On the feature side, he wrote and directed Ted, Ted 2, and A Million Ways to Die in the West.
-Through his production company, Fuzzy Door, MacFarlane is currently in production on the anticipated Ted TV series for Peacock, a prequel to the hugely successful films, in which he will reprise the voice of the iconic, foul-mouthed teddy bear.
+Through his production company, Fuzzy Door, Mr. MacFarlane is currently in production on the anticipated Ted TV series for Peacock, a prequel to the hugely successful films, in which he will reprise the voice of the iconic, foul-mouthed teddy bear.